 For over 45 years Anne Bean has exhibited work worldwide, which was described by the writer Guy Brett as a “ ‘magicification’ of the world.”
 Recently, a British Council Creative Collaborations award led to ongoing international work with women from countries of conflict and a Tate/LADA Legacy: Thinker in Residence Award, resulted in a major work, TAPS, including over 80 artists, engaged in improvisatory experimental practice.
 In 2015, she was artist in residence at Whitechapel Gallery and in 2016 was awarded a Sidney Nolan residency.
 In 2016/17 her work was included in several group shows including Cooper Gallery, Dundee, INVISIBLE- EXPORTS, New York, Foundacion Joan Miro, Barcelona, DZIALDOV, Berlin and light/sound installations in Auckland and Wellington Festivals.
 Also in 2017 she had a solo exhibition at Coleman Project Space, Bermondsey and a commissioned presentation at ICA.
 Currently, she has just received funding for a book to be published by LADA and Intellect books and also for an exhibition, Orbituaries.

-Sally E. Dean (USA/UK) has been an interdisciplinary performer, performance maker and teacher over 20 years – in university, professional and community settings across Europe, Asia and the USA.
-Her teaching and performance work is highly informed by somatic-based practices, her cross-cultural projects in Asia and her background in both dance and theatre – integrating site, costume and object.
-She is a teacher of Scaravelli Yoga, Skinner Releasing Technique, Javanese Amerta Movement, as well as integrates her training in butoh, improvisation, physical theatre and playwriting.
-Sally teaches nationally and internationally to include most recently at Oslo Academy of Arts (Norway), ImpulsTanz (Austria), International MASQUE Festival (Finland), Royal Holloway University, Siobhan Davies Studios, Dance Research Studios and London College of Fashion.
-Since 2011, Sally leads the ‘Somatic Movement, Costume & Performance Project’ – designing costumes that create specific body-mind experiences leading to performances, lectures, films and workshops.
-She has been supported by the Arts Council England and the British Council and is an MPhil candidate at Royal Holloway University (Drama/Theatre department).
+Sally E. Dean (UK/USA/NO) has been an interdisciplinary choreographer, performer, teacher and writer for over 20 years across Europe, Asia and the USA.
+Her teaching and performance work is inspired by somatic-based practices, her cross-cultural projects in Asia and her background in both dance and theatre – integrating site, costume and object.
+Sally leads the collaborative ‘Somatic Movement, Costume & Performance Project’ (2011), designing Somatic Costumes that elicit psychophysical awareness and generate performative experiences.
+Her work has been supported by the Arts Council England and the British Council.
+She is as Research Fellow at Oslo National Academy of Arts, Norway.

 Sylvia Hallett is a multi-instrumentalist and composer moving between violin, Norwegian Hardanger fiddle, saw, accordion, electronics and found objects.
 Since 2009 she has composed the music/sound for h2dance company.
 She currently plays with The London Improvisers Orchestra.
 Other recent collaborators have included Evan Parker, David Toop, Jah Wobble, Anna Homler, Elaine Mitchener, LaXula, Opera North, Wonderful Beast, Miranda Tufnell, Eva Karczag, The Royal Shakespeare Company and BBC Radio Drama.
 She performs internationally as a solo improviser, having released three solo albums, and pops up regularly on the soundtrack of BBC TV’s Silent Witness.
 In July 2015 she was commissioned by the Livio Felluga Wine Company to create and perform a solo site-specific work on a hill in an Italian vineyard, and in August 2016 made a piece for All Hallows Church, Tottenham, for piano, birds and the underwater sounds of Lordship Rec.